What does a car warranty cover?

 What’s the difference between a warranty and a recall?

-A warranty is passive protection against factory defects.
+A warranty is passive protection against manufacturing defects.
 A recall is an acknowledgment of a known, widespread issue affecting certain models and years.
 Recall repairs are free and often safety-related, so it’s best to schedule your recall repair work as soon as possible.

 What happens to my warranty if I modify my vehicle?